LunaSare/spring2023-data-science/lectures/lecture_phylogenies.md

 ### Exercise: A taxonomy table for `small_tree`

-1. Find the appropriate scientific group labels for each genus in `small_tree` using [this tree as guide](https://en.wikipedia.org/wiki/Primate#Etymology)
+1. Find the appropriate scientific group labels for each genus in `small_tree` using [this tree as guide](https://en.wikipedia.org/wiki/Primate#Etymology).
 2. Create a data frame with 3 columns:
   - a `"label"` column with the names of the tip labels of `small_tree`.
+Tip: extract the element `"tip.label"` from your phylo object to get a vector of tip labels that you can then join to the other vectors to create a data frame.
   - a `"taxa"` column with the scientific names of the group that each genus belongs to.
   - a `"common_name"` column with the common names of the group that each genus belongs to.
+Tip: use the function `c()` to create the vectors that will be columns `"taxa"` and `"common_name"`
-3. Join your tree and your table
+3. Join your tree and your table using `left_join()`.
 4. Create two different tree plots using `taxa` and `common name` to color the tips of the tree.

 ---
 ---

+## Day 3:

 ### Add node labels (5 min)